opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/routing/algorithm/transferoptimization/package.md

 The `OptimizeTranferService` is the entry point and delegates to the "domain" services in the `services` package.
 The result of the optimization process is an `OptimizedPath` found in the `api` package.
-The optimization process first uses the `TransferGenerator` to finding all possible transfer points between each trip in a path.
-Then the `OptimizePathService` construct all possible paths starting at the "tail" with the egress-leg, and adds legs until the path is constructed.
+The optimization process first uses the `TransferGenerator` to find all possible transfer points between each trip in a path.
+Then the `OptimizePathService` constructs all possible paths starting at the "tail" with the egress-leg, and adds legs until the path is constructed.
-To avoid exploring to many paths, the optimization filters the result of each step reducing the set of optimal tails.
-The `MinCostFilterChain` is used to filter each equivalent set of paths and the `TransitPathLegSelector` find the best tail for each transfer used to generate a new path-tail.
+To avoid exploring too many paths, the optimization filters the result of each step, reducing the set of optimal tails.
+The `MinCostFilterChain` is used to filter each equivalent set of paths and the `TransitPathLegSelector` finds the best tail for each transfer used to generate a new path-tail.

 Here is an outline of the calls: